I'm Not That Kind of Girl: Background

 The album was produced by David Hentschel, who also composed the music.
 The lyrics were written by Don Black who was at the time, Webb's manager.
 It was in the song cycle format that had proved successful for Webb's 1980 album Tell Me On a Sunday which Black had co-written with Andrew Lloyd Webber.
-The story told of a woman meeting up with a former lover and embarking on a new relationship with him, dealing with her insecurities in between and ending with her about to marry him.
+The story is about a woman meeting up with a former lover and embarking on a new relationship with him, dealing with her insecurities in between, and ending with her about to marry him.
 Some of the songs are humorous in tone with Janet Reger and Jane Fonda referenced in the titles, although takes a more dramatic theme in the closing two tracks.
-The genre of the album is contemporary pop, somewhat at odds with Webb's usual style, but does feature a number of power ballads.
+The album's genre is contemporary pop, somewhat at odds with Webb's usual style, but it does feature a number of power ballads.
 The album was originally titled One Afternoon.

-It was Webb's third and final album for the Polydor label, but failed to chart.
+It was Webb's third and final album for the Polydor label but failed to chart.
 Singles from the album were "Getting It Right", "I'm Not That Kind of Girl" and "Didn't Mean to Fall in Love".

-The album was recorded between November 1981 and June 1982 at The Manor, The Townhouse, Maison Rouge and Hipposound Studios.
+The album was recorded between November 1981 and June 1982 at The Manor, The Townhouse, Maison Rouge, and Hipposound Studios.
 The album boasted a strong musical backing, including Kiki Dee and Phil Collins - the latter having worked with Hentschel many times before.
 Prolific session musicians John Giblin and Phil Palmer also provided musical backing.